 - Have an active infection anywhere in your body.

 You may be asked to stop taking certain medications a few days or weeks before your operation.
 Breast implant surgery is sometimes carried out as day surgery, enabling you to go home the same day.
 But in some cases you may need an overnight hospital stay.

 You will probably be given general anaesthesia, in which you are asleep and pain free.
 The incision may be made under the breast, under the arm, or around the nipple, depending on your body, the type of implant, and how much enlargement is being done.

 The breast implant is inserted into a pocket either above or below the chest muscle.
-Once the implants are in place, the incisions will be sealed using sutures (stitches), which will usually be covered with a dressing.
+Once the implants are in place, the incisions will be closed using sutures ( stitches), and will usually be covered with a dressing.